yougov/mongo-connector/README.markdown

      mongod --replSet myDevReplSet

-To initialize your miniature replica set, fire up a mongo shell pointed at this mongod and run:
+To initialize your server as a replica set, run the following command in the mongo shell:

      rs.initiate()